xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCENARIO.GET**(**type\_num**, scen\_name)

-Type\_num    is a number from 1 to 8 specifying the type of information you want.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 8 specifying the
+type of information you want.

 <table>
 <tbody>